Cleemn/api-sdk-ruby/docs/WebhooksApi.md

-# SwaggerClient::WebhooksApi
+# Mooncard::WebhooksApi

-All URIs are relative to *https://sandbox.mooncard.co*
+All URIs are relative to *https://app.mooncard.co*

 Method | HTTP request | Description
 ------------- | ------------- | -------------